MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data-1st.md

 * **Source column** corresponds to each of the fields in the uploaded file.

-* **Viva Insights name** is the name of this attribute in your organization's Viva Insights data. <!-- VERIFYING THIS NAME WITH PRAMOD -->
+* **Workplace Analytics name** is the name of this attribute in your organization's Workplace Analytics data. <!-- VERIFYING THIS NAME WITH PRAMOD.
+IT MIGHT BE WORKPLACE ANALYTICS ATTRIBUTE -->

 * **Data type** is the data type of the fields, such as Email or DateTime.